ZavierHenry/SRTV/README.md

 ## How It Works

 To use SRTV, reply to a tweet or quote tweet it mentioning the SRTV bot (@srtvtweeter) with the word "render" and then a render option.
-SRTV will then reply with the screen reader version of the tweet.
+SRTV will then reply with the screen reader version of the tweet text.

 - TODO: add example of this